tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

         '''  Implement in subclass to retrieve command line options from the argparser ''' pass

-    def GetModulePkgsPath(self):
+    def GetPackagesPath(self):
-        ''' Get the modules that we care about ''' return ""
+        ''' Return a list of workspace relative paths that should be mapped as edk2 PackagesPath ''' return ""

 ```